 Encountering the valley gunship, Nausicaä flies off with Mito to warn the Torumekian and Periphery fleet of the Dorok trap.
 Asbel stays behind to try to resolve the situation with the Mani Tribe.
 Nausicaä’s pleas for peace and reconciliation move the elder, but he is resolved to go ahead with retaliatory strike.

-On the way back to the Acid Lakes, Nausicaä encounters a massive herd of stampeding Ohmu.
+On the way back to the Acid Lakes, Nausicaä finds a massive herd of stampeding Ohmu.
 She spots a small Dorok ship transporting a wounded baby Ohmu and realizes that the Doroks are using it as bait to enrage the herd into destroying Kushana’s encampment.
 Nausicaä splits off on her glider to rescue the baby, eventually forcing the Dorok ship to crash on to a small sandbar in the middle of a lake.

-Arriving back at the encampment, Mito attempts to warn the fleet of the impending herds of Ohmu, but it is too late.
+Arriving back at the encampment, Mito attempts to warn the fleet of the impending herds of Ohmu, but it’s too late.
 The Dorok battalion succeeds in distracting the Torumekians while the massive Ohmu herd crushes their flotilla.
 Kurotowa rescues Kushana in the only ship that managed to get airborne.
 Enraged at the destruction, Kushana vows revenge for her lost men.